 Mental Health and Behaviour at School

-A teacher isn’t a mental health professional and can’t diagnose a problem, but they can spot signs of changes in their student’s behaviour which could mean they need extra help.
+A teacher isn’t a mental health professional and can’t diagnose a problem.
+But they can spot signs of changes in their student’s behaviour which may mean they need extra help.

 This could include the following behaviour: